JaoPedroDev/yt-video-maker/README.md

 Youtube channel with some videos made with the scripts: [Great Games To Play](https://www.youtube.com/channel/UCxQVOk3d9C2rnLBt-b-J9cQ)

-**youtube-dl pakage is required to download the videos**
+**youtube-dl pakage is required to be installed, to download the videos**

 # How to use

-it's not fully automated, so there is a need to do some manual work to make the videos look good(like the ones on the above Youtube channel).
+it's not fully automated, so there is a need to do some manual work to make the videos look good(like the ones on the Youtube channel above).

 - Put the youtube video links on the "list.txt" file
 - Above each link, put the Title of the video you want to show one the bottom left coner